-Princeton University and the Department of Astrophysical Sciences provides full support to research assistants in the post-baccalaureate program, including a healthcare plan, stipends for the academic year (approximately $27K/yr) and summer (approximately $8K), and a small research budget (approximately $2K/yr).
+Princeton University and the Department of Astrophysical Sciences provides full support to research assistants in the post-baccalaureate program, including a healthcare plan, salary for the academic year (70% FTE - approximately $3080/mo), and a small research budget.
 Other research support, including the use of the department’s computer facilities, is also covered.
 Funding for the second year is contingent upon the continued effort of the participant to pursue a GRE and a career in physical sciences.
-The program is presently in its second year and has resources for only two participants per year.
+The program is presently in its third year and has resources for only two participants per year.

 Questions can be addressed to firstname.lastname@example.org.
 Please note that the Princeton Physics department also has a bridge program, which can be applied to at the same link given above, and which has a separate deadline.
 In practice, the activities of the post-baccaleaureate students in the physics and astrophysics departments are coordinated to some extent.
 For Physics, please review http://www.princeton.edu/physics/ and contact Professor Herman Verlinde (email@example.com).